 - 1. Assignor contacts Buyer and Program Administrator to provide informal notice of intent to assign, including the identity of Assignee. - 2.
 Assignee applies to be an Approved Vendor (if not already) on the Program website.
 (In the case that the Assignee is a foreclosing financing party, the requirement that the Assignee is an Approved Vendor shall be waived for up to 180 days following the transfer.) - 3.
 Program Administrator reviews and approves Approved Vendor application (if the Assignee is not already an Approved Vendor). - 4.
 Assignee and Assignor execute the appropriate form of Acknowledgement.
-The Acknowledgement without consent form47 is used if the Assignee already is a valid Approved Vendor with an existing fully executed REC Contract.
-The Acknowledgement and Consent form 48 is used in all other situations.
-Thus, one of the two versions of the form is required in all cases.
+The Acknowledgement without consent form48 is used if the Assignee already is a valid Approved Vendor with an existing

-46 The same timeline and requirements apply to collateral assignments for EEC-certified Approved Vendors; if the REC Contract is within the first six years, the new assignee must also be EEC-certified.
+47 The same timeline and requirements apply to collateral assignments for EEC-certified Approved Vendors; if the REC Contract is within the first six years, the new assignee must also be EEC-certified.

-47http://illinoisabp.com/wp-content/uploads/2019/07/ABP-Acknowledgement-of-Assignment.pdf.
+48 http://illinoisabp.com/wp-content/uploads/2019/07/ABP-Acknowledgement-of-Assignment.pdf.
 The Acknowledgment of Assignment form is also included as an Exhibit to the 2021 and 2022 REC Contract.

-- 5. Program Administrator and Buyer collaborate to confirm that Assignor has met all prerequisites for assignment: - a.
+- fully executed REC Contract.
+The Acknowledgement and Consent form 49 is used in all other situations.
+Thus, one of the two versions of the form is required in all cases. - 5.
+Program Administrator and Buyer collaborate to confirm that Assignor has met all prerequisites for assignment: - a.
 Full collateral has been posted for the subject product order(s). - b.
 Thirty business days have passed since ICC approval of the subject product order(s). - c.
 Buyer has received any applicable assignment fees. - i.
 A fee of \$1,500 is required for the first assignment of a contract or product order.
 If Assignee and Assignor are affiliates, this fee is waived.
 Any subsequent assignments of prior-assigned product orders, even between affiliates, carry a fee of \$5,000.
 All assignment fees are payable directly to Buyer. - d.
 Assignee, Assignor, and Buyer must work out together how collateral will be maintained. - e.
 Assignee and Assignor have met any other requests by Buyer for additional information for Buyer to use in determining whether to grant consent (not applicable if consent is not required). - 6.
 Program Administrator generates shell REC Contract (if needed), Exhibit A, Schedule A(s), and Schedule B(s) (if appropriate) for Assignee.
 Generates Schedule A(s) for Assignor.
 All documents are provided directly to Buyer. - 7.
 Buyer signs Acknowledgement, REC Contract (if needed), and Exhibit A. Sends all items to Assignee.
 Sends Acknowledgement to Assignor. - 8.
 If any irrevocable Standing Orders have been established from Assignor's registry account for projects in the batches being assigned, Assignor must transfer those projects to Assignee's GATS or M-RETS account.
 Assignor and Assignee must ensure that the irrevocable Standing Orders remain in place during the transfer or are re-established post-transfer. - 9.
 Assignee and Assignor effect the legal assignment.
 Assignee countersigns REC agreement and Exhibit A. Assignee and Assignor provide copies of fully executed documents to Buyer along with proof that any projects with irrevocable Standing Orders have been transferred to Assignee's registry account and that those irrevocable Standing Orders have been maintained or re-established post-transfer. - 10.
 Buyer notifies Program Administrator that the assignment is complete. - 11.
 Program Administrator updates ABP database, moving subject product order(s) from Assignor's REC Contract to Assignee's REC Contract.